open-formulieren/open-forms/docs/configuration/registration/zgw.rst

 ============================  =======================================================================================
 **Catalogi API**
 API root URL                  Root URL for the Catalogi API that Open Forms can access.
-OAS                           URL to the OAS.
 Client ID                     Client ID for the JWT-token.
 Secret                        Secret for the JWT-token.
 **Zaken API**
 API root URL                  Root URL for the Zaken API that Open Forms can access.
-OAS                           URL to the OAS.
 Client ID                     Client ID for the JWT-token.
 Secret                        Secret for the JWT-token.
 **Documenten API**
 API root URL                  Root URL for the Documenten API (version 1.1+) that Open Forms can access.
-OAS                           URL to the OAS.
 Client ID                     Client ID for the JWT-token.
 Secret                        Secret for the JWT-token.
 **ZGW API's**
-Zaaktype identificatie        Identification of the (default) zaaktype.
-Informatieobjecttype URL      Full URL the documenttype resource in the Catalogi API, used for the submission PDF.
 Organisatie RSIN              The RSIN for the organization configured in the service
 ============================  =======================================================================================